 Evaluation of FETAX for Developmental Toxicity

-In 1998, the U.S. Environmental Protection Agency (EPA) requested that ICCVAM evaluate the frog embryo teratogenesis assay – Xenopus (FETAX).
+In 1998, EPA requested that ICCVAM evaluate the frog embryo teratogenesis assay – Xenopus (FETAX).
 An ICCVAM-sponsored expert panel concluded that FETAX was not sufficiently validated or optimized for regulatory applications.
 The panel recommended the following:

 - Standardize FETAX to reduce variability

 - Increase the number of endpoints assessed in the assay